qiisziilbash/Collections/read-books.md

 ----------------------------------------------------------------------------------------------------
 079. The Red Pony --John Steinbeck
 ----------------------------------------------------------------------------------------------------
-080. Bombs Away --John Steinbeck (Not Finishes; I did not expect this from J.S.)
+080. Bombs Away --John Steinbeck (Not Finished; I did not expect this from J.S.)
 ----------------------------------------------------------------------------------------------------
 081. Cup of Gold --John Steinbeck
 ----------------------------------------------------------------------------------------------------